Ice Cream for Dogs

 There is nothing that can ruin a bowl of ice cream more than the guilt of having your dog stare at you with their big puppy dog eyes asking you to share.

-I get stared at every time I have ice cream.
 It’s like my dogs are asking where their ice cream is.

 Can Dogs Eat Ice Cream?

-Ice cream is not good for dogs partly because it is high in sugar which can cause obesity in dogs.
+Ice cream is not good for dogs partly because it is high in sugar, which can cause obesity in dogs.

-It is also high in lactose which dogs cannot digest once they are weaned as puppies.
-Though some dogs can tolerate some lactose, most can’t tolerate the amount that is in ice cream.
+Though some dogs can tolerate small amounts of lactose, most can’t tolerate the amount that is in ice cream.

 The post, Can Dogs Eat Ice Cream, has more information about why dogs shouldn’t have ice cream.

-It is best, overall, to not give your dog ice cream meant for humans.
-But you can make your dog some homemade ice cream for dogs, which is ok for them to eat.
+It is best, overall, not to give your dog ice cream meant for humans.

-How to Make Dog Ice Cream
+Ingredients for Dog Ice Cream

 Tips

-Prefrozen bananas work great for this recipe, just run them through a food processor until smooth.
-If you are planning on freezing overripe bananas to use later, it is much easier to peel and cut them into two-inch long pieces before freezing.
+If you are planning on freezing overripe bananas to use later, it is much easier to peel and cut them into one-inch long pieces before freezing.

 If your ice cube trays are a little flimsy, like some of the silicone molds, just place them on a cookie sheet before filling.